Anuradha Koirala

 Women's Rights

-Anuradha Koirala, known as Dijju (elder sister), is a Nepalese social activist who has helped rescue and rehabilitates more than 12,000 women and children who have been victims of sex trafficking between Nepal and India.
-Anuradha had been an educator for over 20 years in Kathmandu before she began her current work.
-In 1993 she established Maiti Nepal – a non-profit organization dedicated to providing refuge and health and social services to the victims of the region’s brothels and exploitive sex trade.
-Maiti Nepal (“maiti” means “mother’s home” in Nepali) has three prevention houses, eleven transit homes, two hospices and a formal academy.
+Anuradha Koirala, known as Dijju (elder sister), is a Nepalese social activist who has helped rescue and rehabilitate more than 12,000 women and children who have been victims of sex trafficking between Nepal and India.
+In 1993, she established Maiti Nepal—a non-profit organization dedicated to providing refuge and health and social services to the victims of the region’s brothels and exploitive sex trade.
+Maiti Nepal has three prevention houses, eleven transit homes, two hospices, and a formal academy.
 Upwards of 1000 children receive direct services from Koirala’s organization every single day.
 Maiti Nepal also works closely with Indian authorities to patrol and prevent trafficking along the border.

 Artwork by